Dementia Action Week

 What is Dementia?

 Dementia is not just one condition but a syndrome, the most common being Alzheimer’s disease, which is broadly seen as a progressive decline of the brain and can affect the sufferer’s cognitive abilities, memory, language and more.
-It most commonly develops in the elderly but is in no way a natural part of aging and is caused by a variety of brain diseases.
+It most commonly develops in the elderly but is in no way a natural part of ageing and is caused by a variety of brain diseases.

 There are over 35 million people living with the disease worldwide with 850,000 of these people being UK residents.
 Figures have shown that these numbers are projected to double every 20 years meaning that by 2051 the number will rise to 2 million in the UK alone, with a new case being diagnosed every three minutes this year.